When the Bank of Canada rate cut 2025 was announced in September, it was more than a technical adjustment — it was a collective exhale.Â

 For households and investors alike, that approach may be the best possible news.Â

-Source: Global Morning Start
+Source: Global Morning Star

 The Global Ripple: Why the Fed Matters More Than You ThinkÂ